-A backup image to be restored.
-The Browse for Archive page enables to find a backup image you need.
+□ A backup image to be restored.
+The Browse for Archive page enables to find a backup image you need in the browser-like window.
 The section below (i.e. Archive File Details) will also display a short description of the selected image.